Weaponized Social Media: A New Era of Misinformation

 Misinformation brokers are expert marketers.

-There was no doubt misinformation brokers would use social media as a tool.
+There was no doubt misinformation brokers would weaponize social media.

-In the first decade, social media platforms merely connected people.
-For those of us who were a little more technical, we could share our ideas with the world with blogs, videos, and images.
+In the beginning, social media platforms merely connected people.
+But for those of us who were a little more technical, we could share our ideas with the world with blogs, videos, and images.

 It was an amazing time, because PR and marketing professionals didn’t yet understand the power of these tools.
 I can remember taking screenshots of tweets threads to put into PowerPoint presentations for my executives, so they could understand what customers and competitors were doing on Twitter, and how we were able to turn things around.

 Of course, it wasn’t just open to marketers.
-Misinformation brokers also use these grids to create their campaigns.
+Misinformation brokers also use these grids to create their weaponize social media campaigns.

 There’s a science to marketing campaigns, and luckily that also means there is a formula: